Hillside (Greensboro, North Carolina): History

-Eric and Michael Fuko-Rizzo purchased Hillside in September, 2016, in a foreclosure sale.
+The Fuko-Rizzos purchased Hillside in September 2016, in a foreclosure sale.
 After the house was cleared of Cowart's possessions in late 2016, the Fuko-Rizzos refurbished the interior and grounds over 2017 with the assistance of Preservation Greensboro, landscape architect Chip Callaway and the University of North Carolina at Greensboro Department of Interior Architecture, among others.
 After the house was remodeled, the Fuko-Rizzos invited interior designers to turn the house into a gallery of contemporary interior design.
 The kitchen and most of the house was fully remodeled.
 The "designer showcase" was open from April 7, 2018, through April 29, after which the Fuko-Rizzo family occupied the house.
+After the fact, there were concerns raised about the nature of the showcase and whether the Fuko-Rizzo family took advantage of some participating designers.
+Some designers were charged fees that did not belong to them and others had their contracts changed without their knowledge - resulting in the financial and material loss of their design pieces to the Fuko-Rizzos.